-When two email servers, or Mail Transfer Agents (MTAs), send and receive emails between each other, they communicate using a series of numeric codes.
-These SMTP codes always take place in pairs, which means that both of the servers will transmit SMTP codes, until either the conversation is successful, or fails.
+When messages are sent or received between two email servers or Mail Transfer Agents (MTAs), the communication uses a series of numeric SMTP codes.
+These codes are always in pairs, which means both servers transmit the codes until either the conversation is successful, or fails.

-- 4xx: The server has encountered a temporary failure.
-If the command is repeated without any change, it may be successful, depending on the reason for the initial failure.
-Mail servers can use such temporary failures to hold connections from untrusted sources, while additional security checks are performed
+- 4xx: The server encountered a temporary failure.
+If the command is repeated without being changed, it may be successful depending on the reason for the initial failure.
+Mail servers use temporary failures to hold connections from untrusted sources, while additional security checks are performed.

 |Code||Reason Given to Sending MTA||Description||Recommended Resolution|